sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 ## How do we help Thomas?
 Like most developers, Thomas wants to stay on top of the latest technologies.
 His first step is to get started with free tutorials, like this one.
 The second step is to connect with other developers and experts in the community to share knowledge and learn together.

 Fellow developers from all around the world connect daily to exchange information.
-And we are going to find out if they share Thomas' interest for SAP HANA and related topics by using **text analytics** on their opinions in the community.
+And we are going to find out if they share Thomas' interest for SAP HANA and related topics by using **text processing** on their opinions in the community.

-Thanks to the multiple engines in SAP HANA, we will also combine text analytics with **graph algorithms** to find out how community members are connected.
+Thanks to the multiple engines in SAP HANA, we will also combine text processing with **graph algorithms** to find out how community members are connected.

-Finally, we will use the **geospatial capabilities** in SAP HANA to find out developers closer to Thomas' location in Munich.
+Finally, we will use the **geospatial capabilities** in SAP HANA to find developers closer to Thomas' location in Munich.

 ![How do we help Thomas](thomas.png)